The Holmes County

 What do I need to bring to my appointment?

-- Proof of income for anyone working in the home (items such as current pay stubs, tax forms if self-employeed, unemployment, Ohio Works First, Food Stamps, or current Medicaid card)
+- Proof of income and/or current medical card (items such as current pay stubs, tax forms if self-employeed, unemployment, Ohio Works First, Food Stamps, or current Medicaid card)

 - Proof of address (items such as utility or credit bill, Ohio driver's license)